 “Two.
 No, three.”

-Sounded cosy.
+Sounded cozy.
 Atmospheric.
-I’d be out of the rain though.
+I’d be out of the rain, though.
 Pity I wasn’t much good at French and that my long distance glasses were sitting on the mantelpiece at home.

 “I’ll try it,” I told her.